karatelabs/karate/README.md

 Do look at the documentation and example for [`configure headers`](#configure-headers) also as it goes hand-in-hand with `call`.
 In the above example, the end-result of the `call` to `my-signin.feature` resulted in the `authToken` variable being initialized.
 Take a look at how the [`configure headers`](#configure-headers) example uses the `authToken` variable.

 ### Call Tag Selector
-You can "select" a single `Scenario` (or `Scenario`-s or `Scenario Outline`-s) by appending a "tag selector" at the end of the feature-file you are calling.
+You can "select" a single `Scenario` (or `Scenario`-s or `Scenario Outline`-s or even specific `Examples` rows) by appending a "tag selector" at the end of the feature-file you are calling.
 For example:

 ```cucumber
 call read('classpath:my-signin.feature@name=someScenarioName')